Internet Explorer 11

-Internet Explorer 11 (IE11) is the eleventh and final version of the Internet Explorer web browser, by now retired.
+Internet Explorer 11 (IE11) is the eleventh and final version of the Internet Explorer web browser.
 It was initially included in the release of Windows 8.1, Windows RT 8.1 and Windows Server 2012 R2 on October 17, 2013, and was later released for Windows 7 and Windows Server 2008 R2 on November 7, 2013.
 It is the successor to Internet Explorer 10, released the previous year, and was the original, default browser in Windows 8.1 and Windows Server 2012 R2.
 Internet Explorer 11 was also included in the release of Windows 10 on July 29, 2015, as well as in Windows Server 2016 and Windows Server 2019.
 On April 16, 2019, Internet Explorer 11 was made available to Windows Server 2012 and Windows Embedded 8 Standard as the final expansion of Internet Explorer 11 availability.
-Internet Explorer 11, like its predecessor, is not available for Windows 8, Windows Vista, Windows Server 2008, and earlier versions of Windows and Windows Server.
+At its release, Internet Explorer 11 also supported processors with PAE, SSE2 and NX bit, like its predecessor.
+64-bit editions require an x86-64 CPU that must also support the CMPXCHG16b, PrefetchW and LAHF/SAHF instructions.

 Microsoft adjusted their product lifecycle policies to only support the most recent version of Internet Explorer offered for any given version of Windows on January 12, 2016, and later expanded to Windows Server 2012 and Windows Embedded 8 Standard on January 31, 2020.
 Support for Internet Explorer 11, now regarded as an "OS component", is bound to the version of the Windows it is installed on.
 Thus, Microsoft provides updates only to currently supported versions of Windows.
 This includes Windows 10 LTSC (formerly LTSB), and supported Windows Server versions, which will continue to receive IE11 updates until their respective end-of-support dates.
 The exception to this is the Windows 10 Semi-Annual Channel (SAC).
 For SAC versions of Windows 10, Internet Explorer 11 support ended on June 15, 2022, and it was permanently disabled on February 14, 2023.
 Any remaining icons or shortcuts were due to be removed on June 13, 2023, however, on May 19, 2023, various organizations disapproved, leading Microsoft to withdraw the change.
 Furthermore, despite Microsoft's alleged permanent IE11 disablement, IE11 can still be accessed in some capacity using unofficial methods.